 Your body does all sorts of amazing things every day, including protecting itself from harm and healing itself when necessary.
 And that’s exactly the role of inflammation.
 Inflammation is a normal process that occurs in the body as part of the body’s immune response to infection or an injury.
 Inflammation is either classified as acute or chronic.

 Acute inflammation occurs when the body tries to protect and heal itself after a physical injury or infection.
 The classic signs of acute inflammation are skin redness, warmth, swelling, and sometimes pain.
 It usually develops quickly, and symptoms may last for a few days.

 Chronic inflammation is a slow, long-term form of inflammation that lasts for several months to years.
-It is not normal and means your body is consistently in a state of high alert.
+It means your body is consistently in a state of high alert.
 This can cause the immune system to go into overdrive and attack healthy tissues.
-Chronic inflammation can be the result of a more serious infection, an environmental irritant or can be an indicator of a more serious condition.
+Chronic inflammation can result from a more serious infection, an environmental irritant, or an indicator of a more severe condition.

-The good news is there are steps you can take to help reduce the risk of harmful inflammation.
-In this article, we discuss the “anti-inflammatory” diet and other tips you can use to maintain a healthy immune system.
+The good news is there are steps you can take to help reduce the risk of inflammation.
+This article discusses the “anti-inflammatory” diet and other tips to maintain a healthy immune system.

 Is There Any Truth Behind the Anti-Inflammatory Diet?

 The answer is, possibly.
 The “anti-inflammatory” diet is an eating plan to help prevent or reduce inflammation.
 The anti-inflammatory diet closely resembles the Mediterranean diet which emphasizes the importance of fruits, vegetables, lean protein, nuts, seeds, and healthy fats.

 Here are a few suggestions on how to change your diet and fill it with “anti-inflammatory” foods: